 Reflective Supervision is when a professional receives RS/C from a qualified supervisor within their agency or program.
 It is recommended that the supervisor schedule a meeting devoted to reflective supervision separate from administrative and clinical supervision.

 Reflective Consultation is when an outside consultant is hired to provide RS/C to an individual or group.

 The components of reflective supervision/consultation include:

 Forming a trusting relationship between supervisor and practitioner

 Asking questions that encourage details about the infant and parent as well as the emerging relationship

 Fostering the reflective process to be internalized by the supervisee

 Exploring the parallel process and allow time for personal reflection

 Attending to how reactions to the content affect the reflective process

-The Florida Association of Infant Mental Health is part of the Alliance for the Advancement of Infant Mental Health.
+The Florida Association for Infant Mental Health is member of the Alliance for the Advancement of Infant Mental Health.